Why You Are Stuck Where You Are in Life: Escapism

 Finally, join a group/make a big change that supports your vision.

-You have to keep taking daily action to keep that momentum going or else your dopamine will all go back to your anterior insula, you'll become a slacker again.
+You have to keep taking daily action to keep that momentum going (keep telling people your dreams) or else your dopamine will all go back to your anterior insula, you'll become a slacker again.

 Let me ask you, can you make sure you get out of your house each day by 7:30 AM (just for the purpose of creating a good habit) even if you have nothing to do?
 Can you do that every day?
 Of course not.
 You will eventually say screw it and just stay in bed.